ASC 606 Revenue Recognition: The Operator's Guide

 What it needs

-Line-item parsing of the contract — software access, implementation services, support, training, usage entitlements, professional services — each tagged as distinct or bundled.
+Line-item parsing of the contract.
+A SaaS arrangement may include a hosted subscription, implementation work, support, training, usage entitlements, or an option that gives the customer a material right — each tagged as distinct or bundled.

 Where it breaks